 Together we create a safe and supportive learning environment.

-Tallangatta Secondary College operates a vertically integrated Unit system (VMG) of curriculum organization, which offers semester and term length units of study across all Learning areas (Science, Languages, Humanities, Maths, English, Design & Creativity, Health, Outdoor Education & PE).
-The curriculum is backward mapped to ensure it is guaranteed and viable.
-The College also offers a comprehensive Victorian Certificate of Education (VCE), Vocational Education and Training (VET) and Victorian Certificate of Applied Learning (VCAL) curriculum program.
+Tallangatta Secondary College operates a Vertical Modular Grouping unit system (VMG) of curriculum organisation, which offers semester and term length units of study across all Learning areas (Science, Languages, Humanities, Maths, English, Design & Creativity, Health, Outdoor Education & PE).
+Curriculum is backward mapped to ensure it is guaranteed and viable.
+The College also offers a comprehensive VCE, VET and VCAL program.
 A Career and Pathways coordinator ensures no student leaves school without a pathway to further education, training or employment.

-Teachers regularly reflect and build their capacity through collaborative structures such as Professional Learning Communities and Team Tuesday.
-Effective Teaching Techniques (ETT) is our whole school instructional model and the inquiry cycle (Evaluate and diagnose, Prioritise and set goals, Develop and Plan, Implement and monitor) is the ‘The Way We Work’.
+Tallangatta Secondary College supports teachers to reflect and build their capacity through collaborative structures such as Professional Learning Communities and Team Tuesday.
+Effective Teaching Techniques (ETT) is our whole school instructional model and the inquiry cycle (Evaluate and diagnose, Prioritise and set goals, Develop and plan, Implement and monitor) is the ‘The Way We Work’ so as to achieve a culture of continuous improvement.

-Our 2020 AIP focuses on two goals and three key improvement strategies:
+Our 2021 AIP focuses on two goals and four key improvement strategies:

 Thank you for visiting the website and please do not hesitate to contact the College if you require any further information.